stefan22/mbox/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ### About this project
-A music player application that allows users to play music from playlists once signed-in.
+Another music player application that allows users to play music from playlists once signed-in.
-With NextJS you can call server-side functions to fetch your data from within  your front-end application, and/or create API endpoints.
-Next.js lets you choose which pre-rendering form you'd like to use for each page.
-You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.
-You can also use Client-side Rendering along with Static Generation or Server-side Rendering.
-That means some parts of a page can be rendered entirely by client side JavaScript too.
+Why? wanted to build a project with NextJS - a framework built on top of React.
+With NextJS you can call server-side functions to fetch your data from within your front-end application.
+NextJS automatically configures some of your pages (Automatic Static Optimization), it lets you choose which pre-rendering to use for each page and create hybrid applications.
+Another nice feature is Middleware for edge functions/CDN.